Biswajee/Azure-DevOps-Extensions-Workshop/Getting-Started.md

 Please choose the response as **Private** to the below question asked in the form.

-> 4.Are you requesting a parallelism increase for Public or Private projects?
+> Are you requesting a parallelism increase for Public or Private projects?

 You will receive email confirming the approval of the request in 2-3 business days.
 Ensure that the project visibility is set to private for the projects created inside